Clinician's Guide to Laboratory Medicine: Pocket

 "In our Medicine Clerkship, the Clinician's Guide to Laboratory Medicine has quickly become one of the two most popular paperback books that our students purchase for our clerkship.
 Our students have praised the algorithms, tables, and ease of pursuit of clinical problems through better understanding of the utilization of tests appropriate to the problem at hand."

--Greg Magarian, MD, Director, 3rd Year Medicine Clerkship, Oregon Health Sciences University
+Greg Magarian, MD, Director, 3rd Year Medicine Clerkship, Oregon Health Sciences University (Review of the previous edition)

 Unique Step-By-Step Approach To Lab Test Interpretation